sverweij/dependency-cruiser/doc/cli.md

   ✔ .litcoffee
   ✔ .coffee.md
 ```

+### `--module-systems`
+Here you can pass a list of module systems dependency-cruiser should use
+to detect dependencies.
+It defaults to `amd, cjs, es6`.

 ### Cruising multiple files and directories in one go
 Just pass them as arguments.
 This, e.g. will cruise every file in the folders